 Before getting into law, I worked as a Benefits Advisor, an English Language teacher and a personal assistant, delivering live-in care to a quadriplegic man.
-This day to day experience of the difficulties faced by those with care and support needs led to my interest in Community Care Law.
+This day to day experience of the difficulties faced by those with care and support needs fuelled my interest in disability rights and advocacy.

 I have a life too